tadiusfrank2001/cybercluster/README.md

-# CyberCluster: A Virtualized Cybersecurity Lab for Real-World Attack & Defense Scenarios
+# CyberCluster: A Virtualized Cybersecurity Node Cluster for Real-World Attack & Defense Scenarios

-**CyberCluster** is a self-contained, fully virtual cybersecurity lab designed to emulate enterprise-grade attack and defense scenarios using open-source tools and virtualization.
+**CyberCluster** is a self-contained, fully virtual cybersecurity project designed to emulate enterprise-grade attack and defense scenarios using open-source tools and virtualization.
 Built entirely on macOS using [UTM](https://mac.getutm.app/), this lab showcases key security concepts from intrusion detection to network segmentation in a safe, cost-effective, and realistic environment.

 ---
 ## 📌 Project Objectives